 30 March 2012

-In an effort to avoid competing with the downtown Cleveland casino, Rock Ohio Caesars may move Thistledown racetrack from North Randall to the Akron area.
+In an effort to avoid competing with the downtown Cleveland Land based casinos in USA, Rock Ohio Caesars may move Thistledown racetrack from North Randall to the Akron area.
 A site in Green near the Akron-Canton Airport is a possibility.
 The Kasich administration is considering the proposal.
 The company acquired Thistledown in 2010, and last year said there were no plans to move it.

 Update: Mayor Norton of Green said that he is not supporting or opposing the project.
 An Akron Beacon Journal editorial said that casinos won't "make a significant impact on economic development in the long run".